seunghoe119-art/ICNFBC-app/replit.md

 ## Overview

 This is a modern basketball club website built with React and TypeScript.
-The application serves as a landing page and membership portal for "Thunder Hoops," a workplace basketball club that focuses on structured 5-on-5 training and team development.
-The site features a single-page design with smooth scrolling sections including hero, about, highlights, schedule, tournaments, finance transparency, news, rules, and membership application functionality.
+The application serves as a landing page and membership portal for "ICN FIRE," a workplace basketball club that focuses on structured 5-on-5 training and team development.
+The site features a multi-page design with smooth slide animations between pages, including home, about, rules, finance, and contact pages with membership application functionality.

+## Recent Changes (January 2025)

+- **Converted from single-page to multi-page architecture**: Transformed the scroll-based single-page layout into a React Router-based multi-page structure
+- **Added page transition animations**: Implemented right-to-left slide animations using framer-motion for smooth page transitions
+- **Restructured navigation system**: Updated Navigation and Footer components to use router links instead of scroll-to-section functionality
+- **Created page-based components**: Organized sections into dedicated pages in src/pages/ directory
+- **Fixed layout structure**: Navigation and Footer are now persistent across all pages with main content in between

 ## User Preferences